• Home

 Carbon Monoxide CO detectors required Within 15 feet of sleeping areas

-Permit Fee 3.5% of construction cost Higher than most neighbors
+Permit Fee 3.5% of construction cost Confirmed current for 2026

-One of our favorite North Shore projects transformed an unfinished basement into an extraordinary kids' playroom.
+One of our favorite projects transformed an unfinished Glencoe-area basement into an extraordinary kids' playroom.
 This is what's possible when you think beyond basic finishing — perfect for Glencoe families looking to add imaginative play space while preserving their home's architectural character:

-Glencoe basement finishing with custom indoor playhouse - basement remodeling contractor North Shore
+Glencoe basement remodeling with custom indoor playhouse -- Assembly Squad North Shore basement contractor

 Custom Indoor Playhouse

-Glencoe basement renovation with climbing wall and kids play area - basement contractor Illinois
+Glencoe basement finishing with climbing wall and kids play area -- basement remodeling contractor North Shore Illinois

 Interactive Climbing Wall

 Educational world map wall mural doubles as a climbing wall with colorful holds.
-Swedish ladder/jungle gym for active play.
-These elements keep kids engaged and active while keeping toys contained in the basement — away from your main floor living spaces.
+Swedish ladder for active play.
+These elements keep kids active and engaged while keeping the main floor living spaces calm and clear.

-Glencoe basement remodel with custom wall murals - basement finishing New Trier area
+Glencoe basement remodel with custom wall murals -- basement finishing New Trier North Shore area

 Custom Wall Murals

-Hand-painted murals transform basement walls into an imaginative streetscape with bakery, toy shop, and pet store.
-Combined with the playhouse, it creates a magical indoor village for creative play that grows with your children.
+Hand-painted murals transform basement walls into an imaginative streetscape — bakery, toy shop, pet store.
+Combined with the playhouse, it creates a full indoor village for creative play that grows with your children.

 From Design to Reality